Christ Presbyterian Church began as a desire and vision for a Biblical/Reformed work in the Victoria area and grew out of a small group Bible Study.

 About Our Pastor

-Pastor Mike Singenstreu and his wife, Leslie, have been married for 40 years and have been blessed with 2 sons, 3 daughters, 3 more sons (in marriage to their daughters), and – so far –5 grandsons and one more grandchild on the way.
+Pastor Mike Singenstreu and his wife, Leslie, have been married 40 plus years (and counting!) and have been blessed with 2 sons, 3 daughters, 3 more sons (in marriage to their daughters), and – so far –6 grandsons and one more grandchild on the way.

 Eldest son, Zachary was taken home to the Lord in 1996 after a bicycle accident at the age of 15.
 This loss and heaven’s gain is a source of a great deal of passion for the urgent ministry of discipleship that motivates Mike, his family and ministry.
-Mike & Leslie’s family, daughters- Laura, husband Russell and their sons, Zachary, Sean and Lee; Hannah, her husband Jonathan and son Milas; Clara, her husband, Benjamin and son Jackson; and youngest son, Tanner, form the encouragement that keeps that passion strong.
+Mike & Leslie’s family form the encouragement which keeps that passion strong.

 A second career pastor, the love for God’s church began years ago in youth ministry and opportunities for church involvement.
 After graduating from Reformed Bible College and Covenant Theological Seminary, the pastoral ministry became the focus of that work God had directed.
 In 1998, Mike was called to Victoria to organize and plant the church that became Christ Presbyterian.
 Having been the son of a U.S. Army Sergeant and moving from one end of the country to the other, coming to TEXAS was like coming HOME! - “We weren’t born here, but we got here as quick as we could!”

 Along with the church and the delight in shepherding a congregation of growing believers, Mike serves as Director of Chaplains of the Victoria Fire Department, and has served on various boards.